Georg von Trapp: First marriage and inherited wealth

-Trapp married Agathe Gobertina Whitehead, the first daughter and third child of Countess Agathe Gobertina von Breunner-Enckevoirth (1856–1945), Austro-Hungarian nobility, and Cavaliere (Knight) John Whitehead (1854–1902), son of Robert Whitehead (1823–1905) who invented the modern torpedo and a partner at the family's Fiume Whitehead Torpedo Factory (not, as frequently stated, a niece of the British Government minister St. John Brodrick).
+Trapp married Agathe Gobertina Whitehead, the eldest daughter and third child of Countess Agathe Gobertina von Breunner-Enckevoirth (1856–1945), Austro-Hungarian nobility, and Cavaliere (Knight) John Whitehead (1854–1902), son of Robert Whitehead (1823–1905) who invented the modern torpedo and a partner at the family's Fiume Whitehead Torpedo Factory (not, as frequently stated, a niece of the British Government minister St John Brodrick, 1st Earl of Midleton).
 The British government rejected Whitehead's invention, but Austrian Emperor Franz Josef invited him to open a torpedo factory in Fiume.
 Trapp's first command was the U-boat U-6 which was launched by Agathe.

 Agathe's inherited wealth sustained the couple and permitted them to start a family, and they had two sons and five daughters over the next ten years.
 Their first child was Rupert, born on 1 November 1911 at Pula while the couple were living at Pina Budicina 11.
 Their other children were: Agathe, also born in Pula; Maria Franziska, Werner; Hedwig, and Johanna, all born at the family home the Erlhof in Zell am See; and Martina, born at the Martinsschlössel at Klosterneuburg, for which she was named.

 On 3 September 1922, Agathe von Trapp died of scarlet fever contracted from her daughter Agathe.
 Trapp then acquired Villa Trapp in Aigen, a suburb of Salzburg, and moved his family there in 1924.
 During this period, he delivered several lectures and conducted interviews on his naval career.